The Andy Warhol Diaries (TV series)

-The Andy Warhol Diaries is an American documentary streaming television limited series from writer, director Andrew Rossi, and executive producer Ryan Murphy, based on the 1989 non-fiction book of the same name by Andy Warhol, as edited by Pat Hackett.
-The series features the famed pop artist narrating his own diary entries through the employment of AI (voiced by Bill Irwin then morphed using Resemble AI).
-The series premiered on Netflix on March 9, 2022, consisting of six episodes.
+The Andy Warhol Diaries is an American documentary television limited series from writer and director Andrew Rossi, and executive producer Ryan Murphy, based on the 1989 book of the same name by Andy Warhol, as edited by Pat Hackett.
+The series simulates the famed pop artist narrating his own diary entries through the use of artificial intelligence technology.
+Netflix debuted the series of six episodes on March 9, 2022.